saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - slideToggle():

-### intermediate js
+### Intermediate js

 ### this keyword
-- global context: when this is not inside of a declared object. this refers to global  object(window in case of browser).
+- Global context: when this is not inside of a declared object. this refers to global  object(window in case of browser).
 Any vat declared in global scope is attached to window object.
 ```javascript
 this.person = "Ellie" // person is now a global variable.
 ```

-- global with strict: if we type "use strict" at top of js file then, value is this inside a function is undefined.
+- Global with strict: if we type "use strict" at top of js file then, value is this inside a function is undefined.

-- object/implicit context: when this is inside of a declared object.
+- Object/implicit context: when this is inside of a declared object.
 Then value of this is closest parent object.

-- explicit context: change the context of this by using call(), apply() or bind() methods.
+- Explicit context: change the context of this by using call(), apply() or bind() methods.

-- new context:  when an object is created using new, then this attaches to the newly created object.
+- New context:  when an object is created using new, then this attaches to the newly created object.

 ### call(), apply() and bind()
-- they can only be called on functions.
+- They can only be called on functions.
 They are used to explicitly set the value of this.

 - call(thisArg, a, b, c, ....): It is called immediately. thisArg is the object to which this should refer to inside the function.